 Feel free to share this blog post on social media and with your family and friends who you know would be interested in deepening their comprehension of the Bible.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Formation of the Universe – Does the Bible Corroborate Big Bang, or not?
+Please use the Social Network links just below to share this information from The Explanation, Formation of the Universe – Does the Bible Corroborate Big Bang, or not?